seqan/seqan/manual/source/Infrastructure/Misc/FixWhitespaceAutomatically.rst

 Fixing Whitespace Automatically
 ===============================

-This page describes how to use `Universal Indent GUI <http://universalindent.sourceforge.net/>`_ and `Uncrustify <http://uncrustify.sourceforge.net/>`_ to automatically fix whitespace such that code resembles the :ref:`internal-style-guide-cpp` more closely.
+This page describes how to use `Universal Indent GUI <http://universalindent.sourceforge.net/>`_ and `Uncrustify <http://uncrustify.sourceforge.net/>`_ to automatically fix whitespace such that code resembles the :ref:`infra-contribute-style-cpp` more closely.

 * Uncrustify is a command line program that is given a style definition and a source file and reformats the source file according to the configuration.
 * Universal Indent GUI is a graphical front-end to Uncrustify with life preview that allows to manipulate the configuration and immediately see the results.